pdwaggoner/tradeoff/README.md

 # `tradeoff`: Calculating tradeoffs in decision-making based on aggregate behavior

 ## This measure is introduced and validated in a paper currently _Under Review_.
 Please be sure to let me know if you want to use or work with this.
-Also, any ideas on making it better are always welcomed!
+Any ideas on making it better are always welcomed.

 ## Why should I use `tradeoff`?

 First some background.
-Then, what does the package do in an intuitive sense?
+Then, what does the package do intuitively?

 ## How do I use `tradeoff`?

-The idea behind this package...
+The idea behind this package.
 To see how this works, consider a few examples.

 ###### First, load the package and run the library